Last updated on March 6, 2023

 What Is Historic Brawl?

-If you’re not familiar with this other format, Historic is a constructed, non-rotating game format introduced for MTG Arena in late 2019 that includes sets that have rotated out of Standard.
+If you’re not familiar with this other format, Historic is a Constructed, non-rotating game format introduced for MTG Arena in late 2019 that includes sets that have rotated out of Standard.
 It’s fair to say that players really enjoy the format as it’s become a pretty popular play mode in Arena.

 As for Historic Brawl, as the name suggests, it’s a variant of Brawl format.
-It was first introduced on during the Festival: Erebos’s Memoir of Death event in March.
+It was first introduced during the Festival: Erebos’s Memoir of Death event in March.
 It was even extended for an extra day because of how popular it was!

 Basically, Historic Brawl is just what you would expect: the Brawl format (which otherwise uses only Standard-legal sets) with the added Historic card pool.
 That is to say, sets that are no longer Standard-legal due to rotation.

-It’s best of one and does not have a sideboard.
+It's best-of-one and does not have a sideboard.

 How to Play Historic Brawl